fmitch/dataviscourse-pr-western-water-use/docs/ProcessBook.md

 One problem that was realized as we completed the visualization is that due to the complexity of the data, it seems that some counties may have errors in the existing data.
 For example, in 2015 Morgan County is reported as using 2,681 gallons of public, commercial, or domestic water per day.
 This is almost 10 times the usage of similar nearby counties, and in other years their usage is similar to nearby Weber and Davis Counties.
 This leads us to believe that the water usage data provided by USGS either contains errors or else is lacking much of the context required to understand what these numbers mean.

 ![Morgan Error](images/morgan_error.png)
-<sup>Note Morgan Counties unrealistic data for gallons per capita usage.</sup>
+<sup>Morgan County has unrealistic data for gallons per capita usage.</sup>

 #### Possible Improvements
 Water usage is a complicated problem in the western US, with lots of passionate arguments for increasing or decreasing water use, and billions of dollars going towards pipeline projects.
 Our visualization fails to communicate much of this nuance.
 For example, if a climate in southern Utah is much warmer and drier, than to maintain the same standard of living as in northern Utah, more water would be required.
 There may be a point at which the higher water consumption is unsustainable, but this visualization does not provide any info about this.